 Electric bikes serve many purposes, including exercise, cruising, commuting, trail riding, and even basic transportation in villages and cities.
 Spiking interest in ebikes has resulted in an increase in great discounts.
-REI, Amazon, and Walmart all have attractive deals on ebikes for Labor Day.
+REI, Amazon, and Walmart all have attractive deals on ebikes during the best Labor Day sales.

 You can find ebikes for $500 to $10,000 with an often bewildering array of styles and purposes.
 We’ve found the best discounts on ebikes from REI, Amazon, and Walmart and put them all in one place.
 We also made observations about the best use for the bikes in these deals.
 Whether you’re buying your first ebike, upgrading, or adding to your collection, these six deals can help you save up to $1,800.

 — $693 off